elTuTico/osticket-prereqs/README.md

 <img src="https://github.com/elTuTico/osticket-prereqs/assets/137955237/75890593-d104-455e-8a97-b8993dccdbcf"/>
 </p>
 <p>
 Now before we continue to setup osTicket in the browser we must first finish configuring the files for the program to run smoothly on the server.
 First open up a File Explorer window for your (C:) Drive and navigate to inetpub, wwwroot,osTicket,include, and search for “ost-sampleconfig.php” which we will be renaming to “ost-config.php”.
 Right click on that newly named file, click on Properties, navigate to security.
-From here we will Disable inheritance/Remove All followed by making New Permissions for Everyone/All.
+From here we will Disable inheritance/Remove All followed by making a New Permission for Everyone/All.
 </p>
 <br />